sourav-bk/Golang/Goroutines&Channel.md

 - Case 2: ***Parallelism*** - I'm drinking and eating, Coke and pizza also watching TV at the same time.

-Go is designed to be concurrent, which allows it to be parallel, when have a processor with multiple cores.
+Go is designed to be concurrent, which allows., it to be parallel, when have processor with multiple cores.

 Go program can be concurrent, even on a single core machine, but it achieves true parallelism, when running on a multi-core system,